+3.2.1.
 Children and Families

 Social Work services have been experiencing high levels of vacancies and some sickness absence for a considerable length of time, including key leadership and management roles.
-Unfilled positions combined with recruitment challenges has resulted in the need to employ locum staff to ensure statutory services continue to be provided to the public.
+Unfilled positions combined with recruitment challenges has resulted in the need to employ agency staff to ensure statutory services continue to be provided to the public.

 Most importantly, the statutory requirement to provide Social Work services for children and young people, particularly in the field of child protection, requires the ability to respond to need quickly and the need for experienced and knowledgeable child protection practitioners.
 Temporary arrangements to ensure this capacity have incurred significant, additional, unfunded expenditure.
-Costs are also incurred for agency Social Worker travel and accommodation, in addition to the increased salary and agency fee charges.
+There are additional costs incurred for agency Social Worker for travel and accommodation, on top of notably higher costs for salary.

-Too many children and young people are currently cared for out with the Orkney Community in residential and on foster care provision, totalling 11 children in this reporting period.
-Out with residential and fostering provisions cost significantly more than local foster care and residential care in Rendall Road.
+Too many children and young people are currently cared for outwith the Orkney community in residential and on foster care provision, totalling 11 children in this reporting period.
+Outwith residential and fostering provisions cost significantly more than local foster care and residential care in Rendall Road.
 This puts a significant strain on the budgets.
-During this reporting period reviews have been underway with all current out with placements, with the aspiration to return as many children to the Orkney community as possible.
-This will not only reap a financial benefit, though more importantly, will support the young people's sense of identity, belonging and connection with the local people and their community.
-There are a small number of young people who will not be returned at present, due to health and developmental needs that require specialist services not available on the Island and those who do not at present identify Orkney as their place of identity and belonging.
+During this reporting period reviews have been underway with all current outwith placements, with the aspiration to return as many children to the Orkney community as possible.
+This will not only reap a financial benefit, but more importantly, support the young people's sense of identity, belonging and connection with the local people and their community.
+There are a small number of young people who will not be returned at present, due to health and developmental needs that require specialist services not available in Orkney and those who do not at present identify Orkney as their place of identity and belonging.

-Work is progressing in a children and families space to provide more of a focus on selfdirected support for disabled children and young people to ensure children with disabilities and their carers are supported and empowered to be as independent as possible and secure more innovative and bespoke support packages in a community context.
+Work is progressing in a child and families' space to provide more of a focus on selfdirected support for disabled children and young people to ensure children with disabilities and their carers are supported and empowered to be as independent as possible and secure more innovative and bespoke support packages in a community context.

-A key focus also remains the revision and implementation of a new neuro developmental pathway, to support a single point of entry multi agency triage.
+A key focus also remains the revision and implementation of a new neuro developmental pathway, to support a single point of entry multi-agency triage.
 The waiting lists are currently too high, children wait too long to be assessed, though the multi-agency partnership is working hard to resolve this, in preparation for the new and improved pathway.

+3.2.2.
 Adult Social Care Services

 Pressure on Adult Social Care services was growing prior to the pandemic; that pressure has continued with increased referrals for all forms of Adult Social Care.
 A stark example of this is that adults in crisis continue to come forward who for a variety of reasons, have required immediate and unplanned support.
-People delayed in Hospital have been very variable in both number and cause but are often due to the lack of legal powers being in place to enable future arrangements to be put in place.
-This regularly places undue pressure on Hospital services and can occur at any point during the year.
+People delayed in hospital have been very variable in both number and cause but are often due to the lack of legal powers being in place to enable future arrangements to be put in place.
+This regularly places undue pressure on hospital services and can occur at any point during the year.
 Setting aside the legal impediments regarding discharge, work in this area is ongoing regarding other discharge opportunities as it is paramount for both the wellbeing of the individual and the efficiency of the hospital to keep these situations to a minimum.